Patatruc/word-definition/README.md

 ## Arguments

-`word_to_define`: the word that you want to define, case insensitive and can have accented characters
+`word` : the word that you want to define, case insensitive and can have accented characters

 `language`: "en" (english) or "fr" (french) - required

-`options`: null or object - see below
+`options` : null or object - see below

-`callback`: callback function (see below)
+`callback` : callback function (see below)

 ## Options